senseiji/blog4/_posts/data-engineering/2021-10-06-can-you-become-a-data-engineer-without-degree.md

 #
 subheadline: "Data Engineering"
 title: "Can You Become A Data Engineer Without Degree"
 teaser: "While hearing of data engineering, it may come to the mind that only tech people and engineers having BTech, MTech, BSc and MSc degrees are supposed to choose a data engineering career.But don’t worry.
-If you are not from engineering and if you h"
+If you are not from engineering and if you have an inclination towards data engineering, you can be one of the good data engineering professionals.Even if you don’t possess a degree, after gr"
 categories:
   - Data Engineering